 Tall Fireproof Wall or Horse Head Wall

-Considering the high density, wooden dwellings of ancient Huizhou, people there built many tall walls around their houses, to protect the family from strong wind, or fire spread from other places.
+Considering this region's high density of wooden dwellings, people built many tall walls around their houses to protect the family from strong wind or fire spread from other places.

-The white coating is to absorb moisture, and the horse head shape decoration is to pray for fortune, wishing their people safe, and make progress like strong horses galloping on roads.
+The white coating absorbs moisture, and the horse head shape decoration is to pray for fortune, wish their people safe, and make progress like strong horses galloping on roads.

-Tall Fireproof Wall or Horse Head Wall of Ancient Huizhou Buildings, Photo by Jing Jilai.
+Tall Fireproof Walls or Horse Head Walls, Photo by Jing Jilai.

 Exquisite Carving Arts

-In ancient Chinese culture, people couldn't live in houses that exceed their social status.
+In ancient Chinese culture, people couldn't live in houses that exceeded their social status.

-Plus the limited farmland in this area, successful business merchants of Huizhou paid more money on decorating their dwellings.
+Besides the limited farmland in this area, successful business merchants paid more money to decorate their dwellings.

-Therefore, exquisite carvings on wood, brick, and stone became more and more sophisticated, which now are National Intangible Cultural Heritages in China.
+Therefore, exquisite carvings on wood, brick, and stone became increasingly sophisticated, which now are National Intangible Cultural Heritages in China.

 United Collectivism and Ancestral Worship

-Ancestral Halls, or Zongci in the Huizhou area, usually are the grandest and most sophisticated buildings in every village, where locals worship ancestors, hold big meetings or events, etc.
+Ancestral Halls, or Zongci in this area, usually are the grandest and most sophisticated buildings in every village, where locals worship ancestors, hold big meetings or events, etc.

-Exquisite Main Building (Baolun Ge) of the Ancestral Hall of Ancient Chengkan Villiage of Huizhou, Photo by Kehang.
+Exquisite Main Building (Baolun Ge) of the Ancestral Hall of Ancient Chengkan Villiage, Photo by Kehang.

 In ancient Chinese culture, merchants held a low social status.

-Besides royals, political officials and scholars that selected from Imperial Examinations were the most respected and privileged ones, followed by farmers and artisans.
+Besides royals, political officials and scholars selected from Imperial Examinations were the most respected and privileged, followed by farmers and artisans.

-Therefore, as long as Huizhou merchants earned money, they would build academies and do everything to send their kids to study and to participate in the Imperial Examination.
+Therefore, as long as the local merchants earned money, they would build academies and do everything to send their kids to study and participate in the Imperial Examination.

-Nanhu Academy, or Nanhu Shuyuan, of Ancient Hongcun Villiage in Huizhou, Photo by Tang Yingyan.
+Nanhu Academy, or Nanhu Shuyuan, of Ancient Hongcun Villiage, Photo by Tang Yingyan.

 Ultimate Pursuit and Paramount Adoration to Political Achievements

-Because of the social rank system in ancient China and Huizhou people's big investment in education, there were over 260 private academies in this area in recent centuries, most of which were constructed by successful Huizhou merchants.
+Because of the social rank system in ancient China and the Huizhou people's considerable investment in education, there were over 260 private academies in this area in recent centuries, most of which were constructed by successful local merchants.

-Hence, many Huizhou scholars achieved excellent scores in Imperial Examinations and political positions, other well-educated ones obtained good accomplishments in medicine, art, literature, and so on.
+Hence, many Huizhou scholars achieved excellent scores in Imperial Examinations and political positions, and other well-educated obtained good accomplishments in medicine, art, literature, and so on.

-Huizhou is the hometown of Zhu Xi (1130 — 1200), the great philosopher whose Neo Confucianism theory had been the most influential dominant doctrine for the next 700 years.
+Huizhou is the hometown of Zhu Xi (1130 — 1200), the great philosopher whose Neo-Confucianism theory was the most influential dominant doctrine for the next 700 years.

-As the originating place of Neo Confucianism (or Li Xue), its important branch, the Xin'an Rationalism, had been developed and followed quite well in Huizhou.
+As the originating place of Neo Confucianism (or Li Xue), its important branch, Xin'an Rationalism, had been developed and followed quite well here.

-Therefore, many archways (or Paifang) were constructed throughout history, to praise important virtues that were respected by Neo Confucianism, including filial piety, chastity, loyalty, righteousness, and so on. loyalty, righteousness, and so on.
+Therefore, many archways (or Paifang) were constructed throughout history to praise essential virtues respected by Neo-Confucianism, including filial piety, chastity, loyalty, righteousness, and so on.

-Historic Archways or Paifang in Tangyue of Huizhou, Photo by Qingxi.
+Historic Archways or Paifang in Tangyue, Photo by Qingxi.

-Ancient Roads Built by Huizhou Merchants, for them to Carry Products Out of the Mountains.
+Ancient Roads Built by Local Merchants, for them to Carry Products Out of the Mountains.

 Yuliang Dam or Yuliangba, Constructed in 1229, Important Water Conservancy Project, Photo by Wu Yuchuan.

-Tachuan Villiage, One of the Beautiful Ancient Villiages in Huizhou Area.
+Tachuan Villiage, One of the Beautiful Ancient Villages in the Huizhou Area.